|

 in VVP both through one off grants and through child sponsorships

-and we are exploring new ways to expand this support.
+and ICT is exploring new ways to expand this support.

 |